Rice Kheer Recipe

 Rice – The type of rice makes a huge difference in the final taste and texture of the kheer.

-In a perfect kheer, rice gets incorporated into the milk and you don’t see it standing out.
+In a perfect kheer, rice is incorporated into the milk, and it doesn’t stand out.
 It is only possible if you use short-grain rice with high starch content.

-Many people suggest Basmati rice to make it but actually, it is preferred to make biryani and pulao but not kheer.
+Many people suggest using Basmati rice to make it, but it is typically preferred for biryani and pulao, rather than kheer.

-Basmati is known to hold its shape and it also has low starch content.
-How much ever you cook it with milk, it will never become creamy.
+Basmati is known for retaining its shape and having a low starch content.
+However much you cook it with milk, it will never become creamy.

 Always choose short-grain rice with high starch content.
 It will give the dessert a nice creamy texture.

-I like to use Jeera Samba, Gobindobhog, Ambemohar, etc to make it.
+I like to use Jeera Samba, Gobindobhog, Ambemohar, etc.

 My recent fav is Maharashtrian Indrayani.
-It just dissolves in the milk making the dessert really creamy.
+It just dissolves in the milk, making the dessert creamy.

-Saffron – Saffron strands are optional but they give a lovely color and flavor.
+Saffron Strands are optional, but they give a lovely color and flavor.

 Sugar – Adjust the amount of sugar as per your taste and preference.

-You can also use brown sugar, jaggery, or other sugar-free options as a substitute.
+You can also substitute brown sugar, jaggery, or other sugar-free options.

-Cardamom Powder – This is a must ingredient!
-Many people avoid adding it, but believe me it just changes the flavor game.
+Green Cardamom Powder – This is a must-have ingredient for making rice kheer recipe!
+Many people avoid adding it, but it significantly alters the flavor.

-You can also use crushed green cardamom pods in place of ground cardamom.
+You can also use crushed green cardamom pods as a substitute for ground cardamom.

 Dry Coconut – This is optional, but I love the taste it adds to the pudding.

-Other Flavoring Options – Apart from cardamom and saffron, you can also add other flavorings like rose water, kewra essence, or orange blossom water.
+Other Flavoring Options – Apart from cardamom and saffron, you can add other flavorings, such as rose water, kewra essence, or orange blossom water.

-Nuts & Fruits – Add slivered dried nuts like almonds, cashew nuts, or pistachios, and dried fruits like golden raisins or black raisins for a lovely crunch.
+Nuts & Fruits – Add slivered dried nuts, such as almonds, cashews, or pistachios, and dried fruits like golden raisins or black raisins for a lovely crunch.

 How To Make Rice Kheer

-Rinse 3 tablespoon uncooked short-grain starchy white rice with water 2-3 times and soak it in ½ cup water for 30 minutes.
+Rinse 3 tablespoon uncooked short-grain starchy white rice with water 2-3 times and soak it in ยฝ cup water for 30 minutes.

-Heat 1-liter whole milk (full-fat milk) in a heavy-bottom pan over medium-high heat.
+Heat 4 cups of whole milk (full-fat milk) in a heavy bottom pan over medium-high heat.

-Keep stirring frequently to avoid scorching the milk at the bottom of the pan.
+Stir frequently to prevent the milk at the bottom of the pan from scorching.

 When it comes to a boil, reduce the heat to low.

-Drain the water from the rice and add the rice to the pan along with 15-20 strands of saffron, 15-20 raisins, and ¼ cup grated dry coconut.
+Drain the water from the rice and add the rice to the pan along with the following ingredients.

-Note – Do not add dry coconut unless the milk comes to a boil otherwise it may curdle.
+Note: Do not add dry coconut unless the milk has boiled; otherwise, it may curdle.

 Cook uncovered on low heat until the rice is cooked and the milk is thickened (45-50 minutes).
 Mash the rice frequently with the back of the ladle while cooking.